eth-ait/hci-project-group-4/README.md

 This required each team member to think about the meeting and find words for their personal impressions.
 The Observations on the cards got grouped together to form categories of our choice.
 This process, and the process of sharing our individual thoughts on cards, lead us to better insights on the situation and the project as a whole.
-See the images below for the results - click on the images to enlargen.
+See the images below for the results - click on the images to view enlargen.

 <a target="_blank" rel="noopener noreferrer" href="content/affinity_clustering_1.jpeg"><img src="https://github.com/eth-ait/hci-project-group-4/raw/master/content/affinity_clustering_1.jpeg" alt="affinity clustering 1" width=400 /></a>
 <a target="_blank" rel="noopener noreferrer" href="content/affinity_clustering_2.jpeg"><img src="https://github.com/eth-ait/hci-project-group-4/raw/master/content/affinity_clustering_2.jpeg" alt="affinity clustering 1" width=400 /></a>
 <a target="_blank" rel="noopener noreferrer" href="content/affinity_clustering_3.jpeg"><img src="https://github.com/eth-ait/hci-project-group-4/raw/master/content/affinity_clustering_3.jpeg" alt="affinity clustering 1" width=400 /></a>